 Conclusion: Our study demonstrated the potential for machine learning to identify patterns within the EMRs of patients likely to have injected drugs.
 Stratifying and characterising patients using their probability of IDU may provide an in-depth understanding of patient risk profiles, tailor interventions and improve the reach of healthcare and harm reduction.
-Further real-world evaluation and refinement of these methods is planned.
+Further real-world evaluation and refinement of these methods is underway.

-Disclosure of Interest Statement:

-C El-Hayek has received funding from the National Health and Medical Research Council for this study.
+Disclosure of Interest Statement: C El-Hayek has received funding from the National Health and Medical Research Council for this study.
+The Australian Collaboration of Coordinated Enhanced Sentinel Surveillance of STIs and BBVs is funded by the Australian Department of Health and Aged Care.